BennettDixon/sleep_tracker_full_stack/README.md

 Feel free to add objects to the `/nginx_router/backend/testdata.json` file for further testing!
 They will be loaded in each time you boot the containers.

-You can also dynamically load data the same way you executed the postgres setup.
+You can also dynamically load data the same way you executed the postgres setup due to volume mounting.
 Find the id or name of the `backend` container, likely something like `tellus_takehome_backend_1`.

 Then run the following: